Warts and Plantar Warts - Surgery

 Laser surgery burns off the wart with an intense beam of light.

-because surgery removes the wart but does not destroy the virus that causes the
+because surgery removes the wart but doesn't destroy the virus that causes the

-The type of surgery used to remove warts depends on their
+The type of surgery used to remove warts depends on the warts'

 type, location, and size.
 Curettage, electrosurgery, and laser surgery are more

-likely than cryotherapy to leave scars and thus are usually reserved for
+likely than cryotherapy to leave scars, so they are usually reserved for

 hard-to-remove or recurring warts.
 If you have a large area of warts, curettage